eclipse/packages/charts/hono/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `eclipse-hono` release from the target name space:
+To uninstall/delete the `eclipse-hono` release from the target namespace:

 ```bash
 helm uninstall eclipse-hono -n hono